 The discovery comes amid growing calls for the government to adopt a Palaeolithic approach to immigration policy, though critics have pointed out that Homo sapiens were themselves migrants who displaced the Neanderthal population already living in Europe.

 Gavin Bacon of Reform UK described the findings as “vindicating.”
 “This isn’t about racism,” he said.
 “The cave people weren’t racist.
 They just had concerns.
-Legitimate concerns.
-About mammoths.”
+Legitimate concerns about mammoths.”

 The investigation is ongoing.
 We will report back.